shimozukuri/banking/README.md

 **Exception:**
 - using an existing username - `User 'username' already exists.`
 - using a too short or too long username - `Username length must be at least 2 and smaller than 50 symbols.`
-- using the wrong password to confirm - `Password don't match.`
+- using the invalid password to confirm - `Password don't match.`
 - using a short password - `Password must be at least 8 characters long.`
 - using an existing phone number - `Phone number already exists.`
 - using wrong format of the phone number - `Phone number does not match the format: 8XXXXXXXXXX.`